The University of North Carolina at Greensboro requires a minimum of 122 semester hours to complete a bachelor's degree.

-Around 59% of students who started college at UNC Greensboro graduate within six years.
+NOTE: Around 58% of students who start college at UNC Greensboro graduate within six years.

 UNC Greensboro offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |AP Credit Accepted||√|